BioLockJ-Dev-Team/ShowTestVar/README.md

 ```
 The output list should include "com.github.fodorlab.envVar.ShowTestVar".

-Run one or more demo files.
+Run a demo pipeline.
 ```
-biolockj --external-modules ./dist ./demo/printBlj.config
+biolockj --external-modules $PWD/dist ./demo/printBlj.config
 ```

+See more in the demo folder.